rjones30/dilog/README.md

 ## Description
 A standard expectation of data processing applications is that repeated runs with the same input data, using the same hardware and the same binaries, should produce the same output.
-Surprisingly, in complex applications this a frequently not the case, and fixing it so that it does provides a useful constraint on the correctness of the algorithm.
+Surprisingly, in complex applications this a frequently not the case, and making sure that that it does provides a useful constraint on the correctness of the algorithm.
 Divergence happens for a variety of reasons.
 If the code is multi-threaded, there might be a race condition between the threads that accounts for the difference.
 If there is just a single processing thread, the reason might be related to differences in the addresses that are assigned to objects allocated on the heap, which can vary from one run to the next.
 Whatever the source, experience teaches that you ignore this at your own peril.
 Such divergences almost always reveal some unintended interaction between bits of your application that should be independent from each other, but are not.
-I wrote this tool to help me quickly track down the point in the execution of the application where the divergence takes place.
+I wrote this tool to help me quickly track down the point in the execution of my applications where the divergence takes place.

 ## Design
 To use dilog, you need to be able to recompile your application from sources, at least the components where the divergence is happening.
 You need to go into the C++ source and insert a dilog message at the relevant points that mark the progress of the execution stream.
-The dilog message is any plain text string that will indicate what is happening in the execution stream at that point.
+A dilog message is any plain text string that will indicate what is happening in the execution stream at that point.
 Rebuild the application and run it multiple times over the same input data.
-The first time its runs, one or more dilog files (see below for the names) will be written into the working directory.
+The first time its runs, one or more dilog output files (see below for the names) will be written into the working directory.
 Every time after that, instead of writing new dilog output files, it will read the messages from the exiting dilog files and compare with the message stream from the running program.
 As soon as any divergence is found, a runtime exception is generated with a message indicating the